 In December 2006, Products Corporation entered into a 5-year, \$840.0 million term loan facility (the "2006 Term Loan Facility") pursuant to the term loan agreement (the "2006 Term Loan Agreement"), dated as of December 20, 2006, among Products Corporation, as borrower, the lenders party thereto, Citicorp USA, Inc., as administrative agent and collateral agent, Citigroup Global Markets Inc., as sole lead arranger and sole bookrunner, and JPMorgan Chase Bank, N.A., as syndication agent.
-In December 2006, Products Corporation also amended and restated the 2004 multi-currency facility (the "2006 Revolving Credit Facility" and together with the 2006 Term Loan Facility the "2006 Credit Facilities") by entering into the \$160.0 million asset-based, multi-currency revolving credit agreement that amended and restated the 2004 credit agreement (the "2006 Revolving Credit Agreement" and together with the 2006 Term Loan Agreement, the "2006 Credit Agreements").
+In December 2006, Products Corporation also amended and restated the 2004 multi-currency facility (the "2006 Revolving Credit Facility" and together with the 2006 Term Loan Facility the "2006 Credit Facilities") by entering into the \$160.0 million asset-based, multi-currency revolving credit agreement that amended and restated the 2004 credit agreement (the "2006 Revolving Credit Agreement").
 The 2006 Credit Facilities mature on January 15, 2012.